HM5207 – Hazardous Material Spill Contingency Plan

 3. Coordinate emergency spill response activities with UTHSC departments and other emergency responders.

-4. Report releases to the appropriate state and federal agencies in accordance with 49 CFR Part 355.
+4. Report releases to the appropriate state and federal agencies per 40 CFR Part 355.

 UTHSC Campus Police shall: